 The National Highway Traffic Safety Administration (NHTSA) offers guidelines for reuse after a minor crash, but when in doubt, it’s always safest to replace it.
 And if you’ve been in an accident, our team at the Law Office of Chad G. Mann can help you understand your rights and next steps.

-Find Professional Help in Missouri
+Where to Find Car Seat Help in Missouri

 Even with the best instructions, installing a car seat can feel like solving a complex puzzle.
 You’re not alone if you feel uncertain about whether you’ve done it correctly.
 The good news is that Missouri has several free resources available to give you peace of mind.
 From certified technicians to local safety groups, you can get expert help to ensure your child’s seat is installed perfectly, keeping your little one as safe as possible on the road.

-Get a Free Car Seat Inspection
+How to Get a Free Car Seat Inspection

 One of the best ways to confirm your car seat is installed correctly is to have it checked by a professional.
 Across Missouri, you can find free car seat inspection events and stations where trained experts will look over your installation.
 They can spot common mistakes and show you how to fix them.
 According to the Missouri Department of Transportation, many parents are unaware of how to install seats properly, which makes these checks so valuable.
 You can find child passenger safety events in your area where professionals will make sure everything is secure, giving you confidence every time you drive.